RhinoRhys/radarr-collections/README.md

 A Python script for checking your [Radarr](https://radarr.video/) database against [TMDB](https://www.themoviedb.org/) Collections. <br>
 This is my first experience writing code not to do with scientific data analysis so it may not be amazingly written.

 This downloads information directly from the movie's TMDB page and TMDB Collections are strictly limited to sequels.
-For example, with [Dark Knight (2008)](https://www.themoviedb.org/movie/155-the-dark-knight) in my database, this will look at the attached [collection information](https://www.themoviedb.org/collection/263-the-dark-knight-collection?language=en-US), check the Radarr database for [Batman Begins (2005)](https://www.themoviedb.org/movie/272?language=en-US) and [The Dark Knight Rises (2012)](https://www.themoviedb.org/movie/49026?language=en-US) and then will automatically add any that are not in the database.
+For example, with [Dark Knight (2008)](https://www.themoviedb.org/movie/155-the-dark-knight) in my database, this will look at the attached [collection information](https://www.themoviedb.org/collection/263-the-dark-knight-collection?language=en-US), check the Radarr database for [Batman Begins (2005)](https://www.themoviedb.org/movie/272?language=en-US) and [The Dark Knight Rises (2012)](https://www.themoviedb.org/movie/49026?language=en-US) and can either automatically add any missing into the database or save as a list for manual browsing.
 If you already have two or more of the movies in a collection, it will only check the collection once.

 ## Optional Features: <br>
-- Automatically added into Radarr using API (default on), <br>
+- Automatically added into Radarr (default) _or_ save results to text file, <br>
-- Add Monitored or Unmonitored, <br>
+	- Add Monitored _or_ Unmonitored, <br>
     - Automatic search, <br>
 - Ignore wanted list - only check movies with files, <br>
-- Outputs list of collection artwork URLs to text file. <br>
+- Save list of collection artwork URLs to text file. <br>

 ## Requirements:
 - Radarr, <br>